 1. Skin irritation

 Skin irritation is one of the most common causes of itchy breasts, as the skin in this region is very sensitive and reacts easily.
-Soaps, pergume, moisturizers, laundry detergent and even certain fabrics can trigger a mild skin reaction, leading to itchy breasts.
+Soaps, perfume, moisturizers, laundry detergent and even certain fabrics can trigger a mild skin reaction, leading to itchy breasts.

 What to do: You are advised to identify the cause of the irritation and avoid coming in contact with this trigger.
 If irritation is constantly felt, you may use anti-histamines to relieve allergy-related symptoms.

-2. Increased breast size
+2. Increase in breast size

 Breasts can increase during pregnancy, puberty or with weight gain, which can lead to itching.
 The new swelling causes the skin to stretch, why is why itching is felt on or between the breasts.